-No. Compliance Criterion СН Intent and Clarification Dairy Amendment & Guidance 5.2.3.b Where the Certificate Holder is responsible for paying Fair Trade Premium to the Fair Trade Committee (FTC), the correct amount of Premium is paid and no deductions are made.
-The Premium is paid to the Fair Trade Committee no more than one month after the Certificate Holder receives the Premium.
-C-Y0 If there are multiple FTCs and the Certificate Holder is responsible for distributing Premium, the Certificate Holder pays the correct amount of Premium to each FTC according to the rules agreed by the FTC membership as required in 1.1.2.a and 1.1.2.b.
-Additionally, the Certificate Holder is expected to share information on expected Premium payments with the FTC based on Fair Trade sales and sales forecasts.
-In cases where there are no Fair Trade sales yet, the Certificate Holder should share the estimated Premium income for the following year based on Fair Trade sales forecasts.
-Objectiv ve 5.2.4: Where financing and farm inp ervices are provided, this is done in a fair and transparent manner.
+No. Compliance Criterion СН Intent and Clarification Objectiv ve 5.2.4: Where financing and farm inpu ts or serv ices are provided, this is done in a fair and transparent manner.
 5.2.4.a When credit or pre-finance is provided from the Certificate Holder, the interest rate and conditions attached to the offer are agreed upon in advance with the farms and/or facilities.
 C-Y0 5.2.4.b When credit or pre-finance is provided from the Certificate Holder, the interest rates charged are not higher than the cost of borrowing.
 C-Y0 5.2.4.c Cost break downs of inputs and services are available, transparent, and coherent.
 Costs of inputs and services are not higher than normal market prices.
-C-Y0 Here, inputs refer to pesticides, fertilizers, seeds, machinery, or other 'inputs' provided to farmers for a fee or are deducted from the cost of the product.
+C-Y0 Here, inputs refer to pesticides, fertilizers, seeds, machinery, or other 'inputs' provided to farmers for a fee or for which cost is deducted from the cost of the product.

-SUB-MODULE 5.3: Certificate Holders Are Transparent With Fair Trade USA and the Conformity Assessment Body.
+SUB-MODULE 5.3: Certificate Holders Are Transparent with Fair Trade USA and the Conformity Assessment Body.